ansys/pymapdl/doc/source/getting_started/wsl.rst

 Install WSL by following Microsoft's directions at `Microsoft: Install WSL <install_wsl_microsoft_>`_.

-Currently there are two versions of WSL: WSL1 abd WSL2.
+Currently there are two versions of WSL: WSL1 and WSL2.
 Because WSL2 is the latest and includes many improvements over WSL1, using WSL2 is highly recommended.

 Install CentOS7 WSL distribution